Garrison 1 Cricket Ground: Records on the ground

-Both the highest and lowest team totals scored on the ground were achieved by the same side in the same match.
+Both the highest and lowest team totals scored on the ground were achieved by the same team in the same match.
 The Royal Navy scored 113 all out in their first innings batting against MCC in 1929.
 Following on they scored 382 in their second innings, winning the match after bowling out MCC for 139 runs in the final innings of the match.

 Other uses

 The Royal Engineers have also used the ground for hockey matches.